-There are myriad ways to repurpose your old content, and I recommend doing whatever you feel most comfortable with.
+There are plenty of ways to repurpose old content, and I recommend doing whatever you feel most comfortable with.

 By simply reading your old content out loud and recording it, you can create a podcast episode, SoundCloud content, bonus audio for subscribers, or even a content upgrade.